lukibahr/stars/README.md

 ## Rust

+- [moghtech/komodo](https://github.com/moghtech/komodo) - 🦎 a tool to build and deploy software on many servers 🦎
 - [ksdme/ut](https://github.com/ksdme/ut) - A Rust based utilty toolbox for developers.
 Inspired from https://it-tools.tech
 - [zensical/zensical](https://github.com/zensical/zensical) - A modern static site generator by the Material for MkDocs team
 - [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database and Vector Search Engine for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/